Blog

 1. Scripts analysis

-The prepared scripts should be analyzed before the development of load test cases.
-When each of the steps has been checked manually and no errors have appeared, the load script can be recorded.
+The prepared scripts should be analyzed before developing load test cases.
+Once each step has been checked manually and no errors have appeared, the load script can be recorded.

 It’s important to create a template with no parametrization for each script.

-Using Fiddler or any other proxy server, one may ensure that all the queries from the template are similar to the queries from Fiddler.
-When checked, each request should be parametrized to ensure that it works properly for various users.
+Using Fiddler Everywhere or any other proxy server, one can ensure that all the queries from the template are similar to the queries from Fiddler Everywhere.
+When checked, all dynamic data should be parametrized to ensure that it works properly for various users.

 1. Scripts debugging

-When a query is parameterized, it should be executed X times for various users to ensure its proper functioning.
+When requests with dynamic data are parameterized, they should be executed several times for various users working in parallel to ensure their proper functioning.
 If each scenario in the scripts works correctly, the script debugging stage can be considered complete.

 Stage 7 – Preliminary tests launch